Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Extending_Profinity/Custom_Components/Dashboards/Component_Reference.md

 ## Pill

 Status pill component with grouped readouts and icon.
+Pills provide a compact way to display multiple related values with a central icon, perfect for showing component status and key metrics.

+**Best for:** Component status displays, key metric summaries, compact data presentation

 **Parameters:**